Rev. Isaac I. Scott

 Considering IQ

 “Isaac’s Quarterly exists to help people transform their world through art, design, and strategy.
 Whether you're a justice advocate, entrepreneur, returning citizen, youth leader, or nonprofit visionary—IQ meets you where you are and builds with you toward where you want to go.
-I believe everyone has a story that matters, and we’re here to help you tell it, design it, and launch it into the world with purpose.” —Isaac I. Scott
+I believe everyone has a story that matters, and we’re here to help you tell it, design it, and launch it into the world with purpose.” —Rev. Isaac I. Scott

 As the founder of Isaac’s Quarterly and The Confined Arts, Isaac has continually demonstrated leadership and commitment to the arts as a vehicle for social change.
 Through these initiatives, he has raised funding and built infrastructure to support programs that challenge social stigmas, uplift justice-impacted voices, and center community needs.
 His work creates platforms for creative expression, builds leadership pipelines, and supports policy reform efforts—all while bringing people together to imagine and work toward a more equitable future.